filmote/DarkUnder/readme.md

 - [X] ~Are the HP / AP / etc metrics of an enemy fixed across all levels or are they level specific?~
 	+ ~[Cyril] Nope, I think it should stay consistent - plus we can declare those values once and for all, and not per level.~
-* ~Do you need to kill all enemies before proceeding to the next level?
+- [X] ~Do you need to kill all enemies before proceeding to the next level?
 I assume not.~
 	+ ~[Cyril] Nope~
-* Do you always get 1 DF point when progressing to the next level?
+- [X] Do you always get 1 DF point when progressing to the next level?
 Is it fixed at 1 point or random?
 	+ [Cyril] 1 point at random between AP, DF or HP was my original idea.
 I want to highlight that it's when you level up, though (just to clear the confusion of levelling up, versus entering a new maze level)
 	+ [Simon] Oh, I might have confused myself.
 Levelling up is when you kill an enemy?
-* ~There are three consumable slots in inventory.
+- [X] ~There are three consumable slots in inventory.
 You can collect multiple scrolls (magic).
 Can you collect multiple keys and potions?~
 	+ ~[Cyril] Up to 3 (they don't stalk) of anything in whatever order.~
 	+ ~[Simon] Ah, that makes a lot of sense.
 So you can have any three items so maybe your inventory is a key and a potion and a second potion.
 I have coded it wrong then.
 At the moment, if you collect two potions it just puts them into the same slot.~
-* ~Are there only three consumable inventory items?
+- [X] ~Are there only three consumable inventory items?
 If so, when do you ever have a 'No Slots Available' warning?~
 	+ ~[Cyril] When you are trying to collect anything and your 3 slots are full~
-* ~Is there any need to scroll the inventory selector through the Sword and Shield icons?
+- [X] ~Is there any need to scroll the inventory selector through the Sword and Shield icons?
 Why would you ever need to select them in the inventory?~
 	+ ~[Cyril] Nope - I had the idea of designing various weapons and shields that would change the AP and DF stats of the player, but I don't want to make the game more complex than it is, and that would mean more GFXs.
 At this point, I think the level up system achieves the same.~
-* Currently, you have to put an item found in the dungeon into inventory.
+- [X] ~Currently, you have to put an item found in the dungeon into inventory.
 You can then use the item from within the inventory maintenance screen.
-Should the player be able to consume a potion immediately?
+Should the player be able to consume a potion immediately?~
+	+ ~[Simon] I have changed the code to allow the player to drop an item (oner per cell / space).~
-* Is there a maximum HP for the player?
+- [ ] Is there a maximum HP for the player?
-* What are the starting HP, AP, DF for the player in level 1?
+- [ ] What are the starting HP, AP, DF for the player in level 1?
-* Can someone please explain the 'LevelUp' logic to me?
+- [X] ~Can someone please explain the 'LevelUp' logic to me?~
-* In the 'How to Play', the 'Defend Option' states that after defending the game will move automatically back to the PLAYER turn.
+- [ ] In the 'How to Play', the 'Defend Option' states that after defending the game will move automatically back to the PLAYER turn.
 Is this correct?
 Should it be ENEMY turn?
-* In the 'How to Play', the 'Drink a Potion' states that after defending the game will move automatically back to the ENEMY turn.
+- [ ] In the 'How to Play', the 'Drink a Potion' states that after defending the game will move automatically back to the ENEMY turn.
 Is this correct?
 Should it be PLAYER turn?
-* What is the level on the level up?
+- [ ] What is the level on the level up?